dosqas/spotify-likes-to-lastfm/README.md

 - **Automatic Updates**: It keeps a log of already transferred songs and skips those that are already loved.
 - **Customizable Limit**: You can optionally set a limit on the number of songs to transfer.
 It will always start transferring the most recent likes.
 - **Delete Option**: You can delete all loved tracks from your Last.fm account using the `--deleteAll` flag.
+- **Pause/Resume**: Press the spacebar to pause or resume the transfer process at any time.
+- **Improved Error Handling**: Better error handling and validation of configuration.
+- **Structured Code**: Clean, object-oriented design with proper separation of concerns.
+- **Type Safety**: Full type hints for better code reliability and IDE support.

 ## Prerequisites

 Before you begin, ensure you have the following:

-1. **Python 3.x**: The script requires Python 3.x to run.
+1. **Python 3.13**: The script requires Python 3.13 or higher to run.
 You can download Python from [python.org](https://www.python.org/downloads/).
 Or use [uv](https://docs.astral.sh/uv/) to install and manage python versions.
 2. **Spotify Developer Account**\*: You need to create an app in the [Spotify Developer Dashboard](https://developer.spotify.com/dashboard/applications) to get your Client ID and Client Secret.
 3. **Last.fm API Key**\*: Create a developer account and generate an API key on the [Last.fm API page](https://www.last.fm/api).